guillaume-hoareau/ELK-CPACF/part2.md

-## Part 2 - Starting an ELK on LinuxONE for Monitoring Cryptographic Activities
+# Part II - Starting an ELK on LinuxONE for Monitoring Cryptographic Activities
 "ELK" is the acronym for three open source projects: Elasticsearch, Logstash, and Kibana.
 Elasticsearch is a search and analytics engine.
 Logstash is a server‑side data processing pipeline that ingests data from multiple sources simultaneously, transforms it, and then sends it to a "stash" like Elasticsearch.
 Kibana lets users visualize data with charts and graphs in Elasticsearch.
 The Elastic Stack is the next evolution of ELK.

 This part to monitor crypto APIs of a LinuxONE instance thanks to ELK.

-### Seting-up an ELK infrastructure
+## 1. Seting-up an ELK infrastructure
 An ELK stack can be implemented very easily, not matter the processor architecture.

 If you want to monitor a LinuxONE Crypto activities with an ELK running on x86, please follow the following instructions: